joshhills/logic-puzzle-generator/README.md

         - `includeSubjects`: `string[]` (New in v1.1.X).
 Restrict to clues involving these values.
         - `excludeSubjects`: `string[]` (New in v1.1.X).
 Exclude clues involving these values.
         - `minDeductions`: `number` (New in v1.1.X).
 Min new info required (default 1).
 Set to 0 for filler.
+        - `maxDeductions`: `number`.
+Max new info allowed.
+Set to 0 to force redundant clues.
     - `options.onTrace`: **(Debug)** Callback `(msg: string) => void`.
 Receives real-time logs about the generation process.
 - `generatePuzzleAsync(...)`: **New in v1.1.0**.
 Non-blocking version of `generatePuzzle`.
 Returns `Promise<Puzzle>`.
 - `getClueCountBounds(categories, target)`: Returns plausible Min/Max clue counts.